scipion-em/scipion-em-gapstop/README.rst

         :target: https://pypi.python.org/pypi/scipion-em-gapstop
         :alt: Downloads

-This plugin provide a wrapper around the program `GAPSTOP_TM <https://bturo.pages.mpcdf.de/gapstop_tm/index.html>`_ (GPU-Accelerated Python STOPgap for Template Matching). to use it within `Scipion <https://scipion-em.github.io/docs/release-3.0.0/index.html>`_ framework.
+This plugin provides a wrapper around the program `GAPSTOP_TM <https://bturo.pages.mpcdf.de/gapstop_tm/index.html>`_ (GPU-Accelerated Python STOPgap for Template Matching) to use it within `Scipion <https://scipion-em.github.io/docs/release-3.0.0/index.html>`_ framework.

 Installation
 ------------

-You will need to use `3.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ version of Scipion to be able to run these protocols.
+You will need to use `3.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ version of Scipion to run these protocols.
 To install the plugin, you have two options:

 a) Stable version: